tiagocardosoc/clean-architecture-api/README.md

 # This is a simple project created using core concepts of clean architecture.

-# During the development was used SOLID concepts, KISS, and others.
+# During the development was used POO, SOLID concepts, KISS, and others.

 # Ready to be improved to real scenarios.